MarsRon/phobos/README.md

 # Phobos Discord.js Bot

+## Moon of the planet Mars.

-A Discord.js bot by MarsRon
+A Discord.js bot by MarsRon.